Glenn Stok studies self-awareness and emotional well-being and writes about it to help his readers eliminate self-doubt with mindfulness.

 I discuss all this in detail in the article, along with additional ideas for closure.
 Review it carefully and give it a chance.

-Question: My friend died with cancer without telling me he was dying, I am in denial, how do I find closure?
+Question: My friend died of cancer without telling me he was dying, I am in denial, how do I find closure?

 © 2011 Glenn Stok